THUMNLab/CurML/README.md

 # 3. run the example code
 python examples/base.py
 ```

+## Development & Extension

+Every CL method implemented has been aranged in `/curriculum/algorithms`, each consists of a **trainer class** and an **algorithm class**.
+Their roles and how they interact with each other are illustrated in the figure above. `Image_classifier.py` in `/curriculum/trainer` deals with the whole learning process.
+It embeds the five **APIs** from existing CL methods, initializing datasets and models, then completes the whole training procedure(forwarding and back propagation).
+Examples in `/examples` show how you can call the implemented methods, and how to pass the hyperparameters and start training in an easy manner.

+For extension, more latest CL algorithms will be added, or you can add your own CL method in `/curriculum/algorithms`, which should be consistent with the overall framework.
+For convenience, `/curriculum/backbones` incorporates some standard implementations of popular neural networks, including `resnet`, `vgg`, etc. For other customized datasets, you can add your dataset processing scripts in `/curriculum/datasets`, following the example in `cifar10.py`(only support `cifar10` at present).
+Trainers for tasks other than image classification in the field of CV, NLP, etc., will be implemented in the future.

 ## License
 We follow [Apache license](LICENSE) across the entire codebase from v0.2.